Investigation of Fulcrum Therapeutics, Inc. (FULC) Announced by Holzer & Holzer, LLC

-ATLANTA, March 30, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Fulcrum Therapeutics, Inc. ("Fulcrum" or the "Company") FULC complied with federal securities laws.
-On February 24, 2023, Fulcrum announced that "on February 23, 2023, the U.S. Food and Drug Administration (FDA) verbally informed the company that it has issued a full clinical hold regarding the Investigational New Drug (IND) application for FTX-6058."
-Following this announcement, the price of the Company's stock dropped.
+/EIN News/ -- ATLANTA, March 30, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Fulcrum Therapeutics, Inc. (“Fulcrum” or the “Company”) (NASDAQ: FULC) complied with federal securities laws.
+On February 24, 2023, Fulcrum announced that “on February 23, 2023, the U.S. Food and Drug Administration (FDA) verbally informed the company that it has issued a full clinical hold regarding the Investigational New Drug (IND) application for FTX-6058.”
+Following this announcement, the price of the Company’s stock dropped.

 If you purchased Fulcrum stock and suffered a loss on that investment, you are encouraged to contact Corey Holzer, Esq. at cholzer@holzerlaw.com or Joshua Karr, Esq. at jkarr@holzerlaw.com, call our toll-free number at (888) 508-6832, or visit our website at https://holzerlaw.com/case/fulcrum/ to discuss your legal rights.